What is the California Lemon Law? What are my legal rights?

 Do you have Yelp reviews I can look at?

 A: Yes, and we're very proud of them!
 We actually encourage you to look us up.
-If you type in Law Offices of Barry Edzant, you'll find nearly perfect five star reviews in all reviews.
+If you type in Law Office of Barry Edzant, you'll find nearly perfect five star reviews in all reviews.

 How do I contact you?